 3. Set Expectations

 Transitioning from on-site to off-site workers can be difficult and is certainly not for everyone.
-In order to ease the transition it is important set strict guidelines and expectations so workers and management teams know exactly what to expect.
+In order to ease the transition, it is essential to set strict guidelines and expectations, so workers and management teams know exactly what to expect.
 These guidelines ensure that everyone is being held accountable and that work is still being completed in a timely and efficient manner.

 4. Try it out

 Unlike managing on-site workers, remote workers can work on a very flexible schedule.
-It is important to gain feedback; analyzing the work done and time manner it was completed.
-It is also advised to consistently test and improve the management of remote workers.
+It is important to gain feedback; analyzing the work done and timeliness it was completed.
+It is also advised to test and improve the management of remote workers consistently.
 This displays that management is willing to make changes around the needs of the team so everyone can work as efficiently as possible.

 Working remote is a wonderful option but, not all people or positions can find success in this model.
 As with most management, it is usually a work-in-progress, evolving as the environment requires.
 Keeping in mind these tactics can help you manage your off-site team cohesively and seamlessly.